mrc-ide/leapfrog/inst/fit_model/README.md

 ## Profiling

-There are 2 profile runners here, it might be worth commenting out the step in the standalone runner which saves the output to disk.
+There are 3 profile runners here, I've only checked these work on linux.
+Note it might be worth commenting out the step in the standalone runner which saves the output to disk.
 This takes a long time and won't be run in the actual model fit process.
-Use the valgrind profiler to measure CPU instructions, the google profiler runs a sampling profiler so should be better for understanding time bottlenecks.
+Use the valgrind profiler to measure CPU instructions, the google profiler and perf profiler runs a sampling profiler so should be better for understanding time bottlenecks.
+I'm not sure really which is the best to use here!
+Perf profiler can give a nice view of the callchain which can be expanded and explored.

 1. `profile_valgrind` which runs the [callgrind valgrind](https://valgrind.org/docs/manual/cl-manual.html) tool to
    create a profile and then open it with `kcachegrind`.